upslopeio/ibm-cloud-garage-training/xp/pair-programming.md

 ## Techniques

-2 people of roughly equal skill:

-**Ping Pong** <-- really good default
+### Ping Pong

+Useful when both people know the code and test frameworks well:

 1. Person A writes a failing test
 1. Person B makes it pass, then writes the next failing test
 1. Person A makes it pass, then writes the next failing test
 1. ....

----
+### Driving School

-One person who knows the code/system better than the other:
+Useful when one person who knows the code/system better than the other:

-**Driving School** (backseat driver)

 1. Person who knows more is the navigator (talk)
 1. Person who knows less is the driver (type)

----
+### Natural

-When both people are comfortable with both the code/system and with pair programming:
+Useful when both people are comfortable with both the code/system and with pair programming:

-**Natural**

 1. You both just talk and code switch back and forth effortlessly
 1. No "keyboard hogs"

----

-You have some keyboard hogs.

-**Chess Timers**
+### Chess Timers

+Useful if you or your pair are a keyboard hogs 😄

 1. You have a timer that goes off every N minutes
 1. Switch driver/navigator roles when the timer goes off
 1. Navigator "sits on their hands"

----

-ANTI-PATTERN:

-**Tour Guide**
+## ANTI-PATTERNS

+### Tour Guide

-1. One person thinks and types, and the other person watches. 🙁
+One person thinks and types, and the other person watches. 🙁

+## FAQ

-## Who pairs
+### Who pairs

 - Developers (from IBM or from the customer)
 - UX designers (sometimes) - Driving School

-## How much should you pair?
+### How much should you pair?

 Goal: 100%